Starting a limited company is often a sensible choice for self-employed workers, but it can present you with a lot of things to get your head around.

 A low salary can be paid which means you do not have to pay Income Tax or National Insurance Contributions (NICs) on that salary.

-As a UK taxpayer, each year you’ll have a Personal Allowance - any income you receive up to the Personal Allowance is free from Income Tax.
-In the 2020/21 tax year this threshold is £12,500.
-In the 2021/22 tax year, the threshold increases to £12,570.
+As a UK taxpayer, each year you’ll have a Personal Allowance – any income you receive up to the Personal Allowance is free from Income Tax.
+In the 2021/22 and 2022/23 tax years, this threshold is £12,570.

 There are also National Insurance (NI) thresholds to be aware of.
 They’re all currently lower than the Personal Allowance and are important when setting your salary: